meta-craft/auth0-mailchimp-export/README.md

 For further information on MailChimp, please see https://mailchimp.com/about/ This extension was inspired by this [mailchimp forum post](https://auth0.com/forum/t/synching-auth0-users-to-mailchimp/831) by Eugenio.

-## TODO

-Review and address the Issues raised as part of code review.

 ## Configure Webtask

 If you haven't configured Webtask on your machine, run this first: